substratusai/runbooks/docs/container-contract.md

 ## Directory Structure

 ```
 /content/    # Working directory.
-  data/           # Location where Datasets will be mounted (reading and loading).
+  data/      # Location where a previously stored Datasets is mounted.
-  src/            # Source code (*.py, *.ipynb) for loading, training, etc.
-  logs/           # Output of building/training jobs for debugging purposes.
-  model/          # Location to store the resulting model from loading or training.
-  saved-model/    # Location where a previously saved model will be mounted.
+  model/     # Location where a previously stored Model is mounted.
+  artifacts/ # Location to store output of a run.
 ```

 ## Parameters